payOSHQ/payos-lib-node/README.md

 The payOS Node library provides convenient access to the payOS API from applications written in server-side JavaScript.

 ## Documentation
-See the [payOS API docs](https://payos.vn/docs/api/) for more infomation.
+See the [payOS API docs](https://payos.vn/docs/api/) for more information.

 ## Installation
 Install the package with: